S4NKALP/Student-Management-System-In-Django/app/management/commands/README.md

 6. Students with profiles and course assignments
 7. Parents linked to students
 8. Class routines and schedules
-9. Attendance records for past week
+9. Attendance records for past two weeks
 10. Notices/announcements
 11. Leave requests for students and staff
 12. Feedback (student, parent, institute)